bioboot/bimm143_W18/lectures.md

 <hr>
 <a name="2"></a>
-## 2:  Alignment fundamentals, algorithms and applications
+## 2:  Sequence alignment fundamentals, algorithms and applications

 **Topics**:
 Further coverage of *major NCBI & EBI resources* for the molecular domain of bioinformatics with a focus on GenBank, UniProt, Entrez and Gene Ontology.
 There are many bioinformatics databases (see [handout]({{ site.baseurl }}/class-material/Major_Databases_BIMM143.pdf){:.no-push-state}) and being able to judge their utility and quality is important. *Sequence Alignment and Database Searching*: